Have you been told your business needs a cost accountant more than it needs more rolls of adding-machine tape?

 Cost accountants should hold a bachelor's degree with an emphasis on accounting.
 Many companies prefer to hire cost accountants with at least three years of experience.
 Aside from familiarity with Microsoft Excel, enterprise resource planning (ERP) systems, and other accounting and spreadsheet software, cost accountants should have an understanding of various product cost-evaluation techniques.
 Cost accountants need to know how to design or create data collection systems, then analyze and interpret that data for upper management.
 Savvy soft skills for collaborating and communicating with people at different levels — from clerks to managers — are also important.

-- Cost accountant jobs in Macon, Ga.
+- Cost accountant candidates in Macon, Ga.

-- Cost accountant jobs in Woodbridge, N.J.
+- Cost accountant candidates in Woodbridge, N.J.

-- Cost accountant jobs in Knoxville, Tenn.
+- Cost accountant candidates in Knoxville, Tenn.

 If you determine you don't have a full-time need for a cost accountant, consider a temporary professional instead.
 A specialized staffing agency like Accountemps can help assess your business's unique requirements and match you with a skilled and experienced cost accountant who can make an immediate difference.